 - You can teach your family members to live within their means, which means eliminating unnecessary expenses like eating out, gym memberships, cable TV and more.
 If you usually run out of money before you run out of the month, it’s time to take a good, long, honest look at where your money goes.

 - Another possible solution is for someone in the family to get a job, even part-time, to bump the household income up a bit.
-If both adults in the family are working full time, see if you can increase your income to pay all the bills every month and have a bit left over for a few luxuries.
+If both adults in the family are working full time, see if you can increase your income or save some money to pay all the bills every month and have a bit left over for a few luxuries.

 Too Much Debt

 This is one of the most common reasons for family financial strife because high debt is a major cause of stress and strain in a family relationship.
 Too often, different family members fail to agree on spending priorities, and that results in debt.
 Debt is one of the most-cited reasons for spousal separation and divorce.

 Many get themselves out of trouble by simply focusing their financial energy on debt reduction.
 Stop using credit cards and if you can make some extra money, earmark all of it to pay off debt.
 It will take time, but the result will be great for the family for many years to come.